Powermongur/KoreanKibodeu/README.md

 **Beginner friendly**

 No need for stickers, memorizing keyboard layouts or cheat sheets.
 As a beginner having to learn keyboard layouts, is a burden on top of learning the korean language.
 When learning hangeul you should already be familiar with romanization.
-Just use romanization and the app will automaticly convert it to korean.
+Just use romanization and the app will automatically convert it to korean.

 **Small screenspace**